Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: COMPOSITION

-Similar to other datasets with AI-generated images like DiffusionDB, TWIGMA, ours contain a substantial amount of potentially NSFW content both in terms of images and text prompts.
-This observation correlates with recent studies that highlight a significant increase in NSFW content generation by online communities \cite{rando2022red, schramowski2023safe}.
-We provide an analysis on NSFW and other features such as Toxicity, Severe Toxicity, Identity Attack, Obscene, Insult and Threat in Fig 3 and Section 3.4 in the main paper.
+\textbf{ Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety? } If so, please describe why. \\ Similar to other datasets with AI-generated images like DiffusionDB and TWIGMA, ours contains a substantial amount of potentially NSFW content regarding images and text prompts.
+This observation correlates with recent studies highlighting a significant increase in NSFW content generation by online communities \cite{rando2022red, schramowski2023safe}.
+We provide an analysis on NSFW and other features such as Toxicity, Severe Toxicity, Identity Attack, Obscene, Insult, and Threat in Fig. \ref{fig:nsfw} and Sec. \ref{sec:nsfw} in the main paper.
 Moreover, to help researchers to filter out potentially unsafe content we provide these scores in our dataset.

-\textbf{ Does the dataset relate to people? } If not, you may skip the remaining questions in this section. \\ We share anonymized user IDs and text prompts may have celebrity or artist names in the text prompts.
+\textbf{ Does the dataset relate to people? } If not, you may skip the remaining questions in this section. \\ We share anonymized user IDs, and text prompts may have celebrity or artist names in the text prompts.

 \textbf{ Does the dataset identify any subpopulations (e.g., by age, gender)? } If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset. \\ No.